Optimizing superconductivity: from cuprates via nickelates to palladates

 Fig.~\ref{Fig:Udep} demonstrates that a dome shape of $\lambda$ develops as a function of $U$.
 The optimal $U$ slightly depends on the $(t^{\prime},t^{\prime\prime})$ parameters.
 This trend can be explained by the earlier onset of the pseudogap for systems with small $t^{\prime},t^{\prime\prime}$, due to better (antiferromagentic) nesting.

 In Fig.~\ref{Fig:Udep}, we also show the points corresponding to each material from Table~\ref{tab:my_label}.
 Further we include HgBa$_2$CuO$_4$ as a typical cuprate which has $U/t \sim 7.5t-8t$ \cite{Hirayama2019,Nilsson2019,Teranishi2021} and almost the same $t^{\prime},t^{\prime\prime}$ as $A^\prime_2$PdO$_2$Cl$_2$.
-As mentioned in previous works \cite{Sakakibara2019,Kitatani2020}, we can see that NdNiO$_2$ has a too large interaction and thus falls outside the area with highest $T_{\rm c}$.
+As mentioned in previous works \cite{Sakakibara2020,Kitatani2020}, we can see that NdNiO$_2$ has a too large interaction and thus falls outside the area with highest $T_{\rm c}$.

 Following this insight, we can rationalize now the recent experimental achievements of realizing higher $T_{\rm c}$'s in NdNiO$_2$: both external pressure \cite{Wang2021} and in-plane lattice compressive strains \cite{Lee2022,ren2021superconductivity} play similar roles at reducing the in-plane lattice constant, shrinking the Ni-Ni distance and weakening the correlation strength $U/t$, while increasing the magnetic exchange $4t^2/U$ \cite{Chang_LSCO}.
+Simply replacing Ni-3$d$ by Pd-4$d$ yields NdPdO$_2$ which is too weakly correlated in Fig.~\ref{Fig:Udep}. \kh{Let us emphasize that this concerns tetragonal NdPdO$_2$ which can be stabilized in thin films.
+In the bulk and for thick films, there will be a substantial orthorhombic distortion, see SM \cite{SM} Section VIII.
+Due to the tilting of the PdO$_6$ octahedra, $t$ is reduced to 304$\,$meV.
+This pushes orthorhombic NdPdO$_2$ to $U/t\sim7$, i.e., close to the optimum in Fig.~\ref{Fig:Udep} (average $t'/t\approx \mk{-0.25}$; $t''/t\approx0$).
+However this enhancement of $T_c/t$ is largely compensated by the smaller $t$, altogether yielding a similar $T_c$.}

-Simply replacing Ni-3$d$ by Pd-4$d$ yields NdPdO$_2$ which is too weakly correlated in Fig.~\ref{Fig:Udep}.
-A promising solution to increase $U/t$ is to enlarge the lattice which is possible by inserting spacing layers between the PdO$_2$ planes.
+\kh{A} more promising solution to increase $U/t$ \kh{and thus $T_c$} is to enlarge the lattice which is possible by inserting spacing layers between the PdO$_2$ planes.
 Doing so, our DFT and cRPA calculations indeed place RbSr$_2$PdO$_3$ and $A^\prime_2$PdO$_2$Cl$_2$ close to the optimum.

 We finally show in Fig.~\ref{Fig_digram} the phase diagram for these palladate compounds, using the same approach as previously for nickelates \cite{Kitatani2020}.
 We predict palladates to have a $T_{\rm c}\gtrsim 60$\,K, which touches the floor level line of cuprates and remarkably exceeds the current upper limit of nickelates, $T_{\rm c}=30$\,K \cite{Lee2022,Wang2021}.
 Indeed, the calculated phase diagram (superconductivity and antiferromagnetism) for $A^{\prime}_2$PdO$_2$Cl$_2$ is quite similar to well-known cuprate phase diagrams.
 Furthermore, weak strain (described by $U=6.5t,7t$ \cite{U65}, c.f., Table~\ref{tab:my_label}) would tune the material to an even higher $T_{\rm c}$.